Laboratory Proofs: Terrestrial Validation of the Extra Dimension

 Numerical Validation

-The matrix element $\langle 1 \delta V 6\rangle$ was computed using Airy wavefunctions integrated against the Yukawa potential (BDF solver).
+The matrix element $\langle 1\vert\delta V\vert 6\rangle$ was computed using Airy wavefunctions integrated against the Yukawa potential (BDF solver).
 The effective Robin parameter $\lambda_\text{OBT}$ was extracted as a function of spatial resolution $z_\text{res}$.

 qBOUNCE Lambda Prediction Figure: The Robin parameter $\lambda$ as a function of experimental resolution.
 At current qBOUNCE resolution (1 $\mu$m), $\lambda$ is tiny.
 As resolution approaches $L = 0.2\,\mu$m, it amplifies by 55$\times$ — a direct detection of the extra dimension.